Business phone bills are still eating up far too much of most companies’ budgets.

 By making your business look local and easily accessible, customers feel like they are dealing with someone from their local area, which increases their trust in you.

-An example would be a real estate agency in Los Angeles that uses a fixed VoIP number with an LA area code to reinforce its presence in the local market, even if its agents operate from different locations.
+An example would be advertising agencies in Los Angeles that use a fixed VoIP number with an LA area code to reinforce its presence in the local market, even if its agents operate from different locations.

 2. Non-fixed (Non-geographical) VoIP Numbers